Film Studies Certificate Program

 Office: TB 475

-Students who wish to apply for the certificate program are advised to carefully read the information provided on this page.
+Students who wish to apply for the certificate program are advised to read the information provided on this page carefully.
 Those who are currently enrolled in the program are also advised to consult this page on a regular basis to stay informed about the program requirements and regulations.

 Total: 7 courses (21 credits)

-Admission process is currently being carried out online due to Covid-19.
-Students who wish to enroll in the Film Certificate Program should send the scanned version of their filled in Application Form and their most recent transcript to the program coordinator Assoc.
+The admission process is currently being carried out online due to Covid-19.
+Students who wish to enroll in the Film Certificate Program should send the scanned version of their filled-in Application Form and their most recent transcript to the program coordinator Assoc.
 Prof. Özlem Öğüt and the assistant coordinator Lamia Kabal via e-mail.
-(See above for the e-mail addresses) You are considered as officially enrolled in the certificate program when you receive an acknowledgement e-mail, which serves as the formal notification of your acceptance.
+(See above for the e-mail addresses) You are considered as officially enrolled in the certificate program when you receive an acknowledgment e-mail, which serves as the formal notification of your acceptance.